Scholarships by Invitation

-School Scholars, Trustee Scholars, Bateman Kolb Scholar, and Trine University Valedictorian/Salutatorian Scholars are among a highly select group of freshmen who are officially eligible to live in Trine University's Premier Housing.
-The Premier Housing provides apartment style living for privacy and quiet study, along with a central living area for group study and entertainment, ample parking spaces in close proximity, security communication boxes and is located within walking distance from all academic buildings, laboratories and library.
-Each residence is fully equipped with air conditioning, high speed internet access, cable, color television and DVD player, leather upholstered furniture and custom made mattresses.
+The Bateman Kolb Scholar, School Scholars, Trustee Scholars, and Trine University Valedictorian/Salutatorian Scholars are among a highly select group of freshmen who are officially eligible to live in Trine University's Honor's Hall.
+The Honor's Hall provides apartment style living for privacy and quiet study, along with a central living area for group study and entertainment, ample parking spaces in close proximity, security communication boxes and is located within walking distance from all academic buildings, laboratories and library.
+Each residence is fully equipped with air conditioning, high speed internet access, cable,and a private bath.

-- The Premier Housing has limited space; assignments will be made no later than summer orientation in June.
-Eligible candidates must pay the $300 enrollment deposit and submit Housing Application Form before May 1 (deposit is not refundable after May 1).
+- Eligible candidates must pay the $300 enrollment deposit and submit Housing Application Form before May 1 (deposit is not refundable after May 1).

-- Premier Housing residents are eligible to remain in the residence through their sophomore year.
+- Honor's Hall residents are eligible to remain in the residence through their sophomore year.
 In their junior year students will be eligible to live in the Townhouse Villas.